Epiq122/ecomm/spring-boot-ecommerce-best-practices.md

 - Use constructor injection rather than field injection
 - Return ResponseEntity for fine-grained control over HTTP responses
 - Implement proper error handling with try-catch blocks

-## Service Layer
-- Define interfaces for all services to enable loose coupling
-- Keep business logic in services, not in controllers
-- Use meaningful method names that describe the business operation
-- Consider using DTOs to separate domain models from API representations
-- Implement proper transaction management
 - Define clear contracts in service interfaces
 - Avoid calling repositories directly from controllers
 - Use @Transactional annotations at the service layer

-## Service Implementation
-- Use proper exception handling with meaningful messages
-- Implement logging for important operations and errors
-- Consider using @Transactional for methods that modify data
-- Validate input data before processing
-- Return meaningful responses that the controller can use
 - Use constructor injection for dependencies when possible
 - Implement business logic validation
 - Consider using mapper libraries (MapStruct, ModelMapper) for entity-to-DTO conversions